tamicheal/Financial_Project/README.md

 Establishes, monitors and reports on capital and operating expenditures.

-This is the Job details I'll work on a prject to test my level of knowleage.
+This is the Job details I'll work on a project to test my level of knowleage.

 I'll work on coding and reporting and ask as some many buiness questions as I can possible.